Thomas A. Wilhelmus Editors' Award

 Gabrielle C. Burton is a writer and filmmaker in Columbus, Ohio.
 After going to film school at the ESAV in Toulouse, France, she founded her production company, Five Sisters Productions, with her four real-life sisters whose award-winning films include Manna From Heaven (MGM/Sony), Temps (Netflix), Just Friends (Starz), The Happiest Day of His Life (MTV/LOGO), and Julia Sweeney's Letting Go of God (Showtime).
 Burton is currently helming Kings, Queens, & In-Betweens, a documentary on drag queens and kings in Columbus.
 As a writer, Burton's mentors include Andrea Hollander, Andrew Hudgins, and Verlyn Klinkenborg, and she will have a poem appearing in the upcoming Los Angeles Review.
 More about her can be found at fivesisters.com

-Burton's essay "East of East" appeared in the fall 2013 issue.
+Burton's prize-winning essay, "East of East," appeared in the fall 2013 issue.

 Mako Yoshikawa’s first novel, One Hundred and One Ways, was published by Bantam in 1999.
 A national bestseller in the States, it has been translated into six languages, including German, Swedish, and Hebrew.
 Yoshikawa’s second novel,